deba10106/Qcraft-repo/README.md

 ### Paths and artifacts

 - The training code (`cloud/training_entrypoint.py`) loads device info from `../configs/hardware.json` relative to the `cloud/` folder — with the provided Dockerfile, this maps to the remote path `~/qcraft_remote/configs` via the volume.
+If you upload a custom `hardware.json`, it is used instead of the image default.
 - Artifacts are written under `/workspace/qcraft/outputs` in the container and thus to `~/qcraft_remote/artifacts/<job_id>` on the remote.
 - Use the GUI’s **Download Artifacts** to fetch results locally (requires `scp` on your system and the same SSH settings).